 The course will focus on gender equity in education in India as it relates to the Sustainable Development Goals (SDG).
 On September 25, 2015, world nations adopted a set of goals to end poverty, protect the planet, and ensure prosperity for all as part of a new sustainable development agenda.
 Each goal has specific targets to be achieved over the next 15 years.
 Goal #4—Quality Education—is designed to ensure inclusive and quality education for all by 2030.
 One of the targets for goal #4 is to:

 “ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others: education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and an appreciation of cultural diversity and cultures contributions to sustainable development.”

 Course: WGS 350: Gender Equity in Education: Leadership and International Community Engaged Learning in India

-Program Directors: Dr. Marla Jaksch, Associate Professor of Women’s and Gender Studies and Dr. Avani Rana, Director of Leadership
+Program Directors: Dr. Marla Jaksch, Associate Professor of Women’s and Gender Studies & Dr. Crystal Endsley, Assistant Professor at CUNY

-Eligibility: No Pre-Requisites, Language Requirements, or GPA Restrictions – Open to all students (including current first-year students)
+Eligibility: No prerequisites and no language requirements.
+Open to all students in good academic standing (including current first-year students).